Aliases for PTTG1 Gene

 GeneCards Summary for PTTG1 Gene

 PTTG1 (Pituitary Tumor-Transforming 1) is a Protein Coding gene.
-Diseases associated with PTTG1 include thymic hyperplasia and esophageal cancer.
+Diseases associated with PTTG1 include thyroid cancer and prolactinoma.
 Among its related pathways are Cell Cycle, Mitotic and Integrated Pancreatic Cancer Pathway.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and cysteine-type endopeptidase inhibitor activity.
 An important paralog of this gene is PTTG2.

 UniProtKB/Swiss-Prot for PTTG1 Gene

 Regulatory protein, which plays a central role in chromosome stability, in the p53/TP53 pathway, and DNA repair.
 Probably acts by blocking the action of key proteins.
 During the mitosis, it blocks Separase/ESPL1 function, preventing the proteolysis of the cohesin complex and the subsequent segregation of the chromosomes.
 At the onset of anaphase, it is ubiquitinated, conducting to its destruction and to the liberation of ESPL1.
 Its function is however not limited to a blocking activity, since it is required to activate ESPL1.
 Negatively regulates the transcriptional activity and related apoptosis activity of TP53.
 The negative regulation of TP53 may explain the strong transforming capability of the protein when it is overexpressed.
 May also play a role in DNA repair via its interaction with Ku, possibly by connecting DNA damage-response pathways with sister chromatid separation.